External Stakeholders privacy notice

 Complaints about Data Protection

-If you have taken steps to have a concern or complaint about Loughborough University’s handling of data resolved but are still not satisfied you have a right to lodge a complaint with the Information Commissioner’s Office (ico), who are the relevant regulator for data privacy and protection matters.
-The ico can be contacted at:
+If you have taken steps to have a concern or complaint about Loughborough University’s handling of data resolved but are still not satisfied you have a right to lodge a complaint with the Information Commissioner’s Office (ICO), who are the relevant regulator for data privacy and protection matters.

 Updates to this policy

 This section was last updated in December 2019.
 It is reviewed as necessary.
 If there are significant changes in the processing of your personal data which will impact you, we will act to inform your directly.